 Yep!
 The Dominican Tree House Village is what dreams are made of.
 Nestled deep in the Dominican jungle in Samana, imagine spending your mornings eating breakfast overlooking the lush treetops, swinging in hammocks and then climbing down ladders to go spend your afternoon at the beach.

 This place is just magical.
 There are multiple cabins that are connected by rope bridges, there are garden paths to explore, the green trees of the untouched jungle around you, a pool to splash in and fireplace on the grounds, a yoga studio to relax in, and a bunch of other lovely ways to spend your time.
 Just look at the pictures, it’s beautiful.
 Oh, and there is a cutie treehouse dog named Mocha, which is definitely an added bonus.

 Around the property is a waterfall and a beach which are other ways to fill your time.
-It's a 4 star experience that people just rave about.
+It's an experience that people just rave about.

 Things To Do Here